cowpod/TechnicSolder/README.md

 - username: solder
 - password: solder (which you changed previously)

-## Generic installation and configuration (without SSH/CLI access)
+# Generic installation and configuration (without SSH/CLI access)
 If you are using a shared host, or for some reason don't have access to the command-line interface, the general set-up is as follows.
 This assumes you'll be using something like cPanel.

 - Set PHP version to 8.3.
-- Install the PHP ZIP, PDO extensions.
+- Install the PHP ZIP, PDO, PDO_MYSQL extensions.
     - Enable one or both of pdo_mysql, pdo_sqlite
 - In Apache2 settings, enable rewriteengine, and the PHP module.
 - Upload the contents of this git to your document root, such that index.php is directly in